 So neither he who plants nor he who waters is anything, but only God who gives the growth.
 He who plants and he who waters are one, and each will receive his wages according to his labor.
 For we are God’s fellow workers.
 You are God’s field, God’s building…Now if anyone builds on the foundation with gold, silver, precious stones, wood, hay, straw— each one’s work will become manifest, for the Day will disclose it, because it will be revealed by fire, and the fire will test what sort of work each one has done.
 If the work that anyone has built on the foundation survives, he will receive a reward.
 If anyone’s work is burned up, he will suffer loss, though he himself will be saved, but only as through fire.
 (1 Corinthians 3:7-9, 12-15, ESV)

 What’s represented here is the works that are birthed out of the secret place of intimacy.
 Things that are laboriously dug up.
-On that final day, many ministries that stand tall and mighty, and may look like they’re doing the right humanitarian effort, or might boast of thousands of people in a mega church, will be tested by fire, and only then will we know how productive they were from an eternal perspective.
+On that final day, many ministries that stand tall and mighty, and may look like they’re doing the right humanitarian effort, or might boast of thousands of people in a megachurch, will be tested by fire.
+Only then will we know how productive they were from an eternal perspective.
 That’s not to say they were bad, but we’ll see where they were birthed from–man or the throne room.

 What materials are you building with?
 Is what you’re building going to last for eternity?

 I don’t need “followers”.
 I don’t have a necessarily large readership on my blog or a large audience on my podcast or a large crowd of people in any church building to hear me orate and pontificate and use words like ‘orate’ and ‘pontificate’.
-On that great day, the Scripture says we’re going to lay our crowns at His feet.
-I strive to have as many crowns and rewards on THAT day than any vindication of any kind in this life.
+On that great day, the Scriptures say we’re going to lay our crowns at His feet.
+I strive to have as many crowns and rewards on THAT day as any vindication of any kind in this life.

 If I can impact you to impact others, I receive my credit for it in God’s economy.

-We need to have that eternal mindset about all we do, and only then will be start fleshing out the Great Commission in a powerful and relevant way.
+We need to have that eternal mindset about all we do, and only then will we start fleshing out the Great Commission in a powerful and relevant way.